mathieu-superpose/FilmFinderJS/README.md

 ## Webapp

-Search and display films retrieved from IMDB database
+Search and display film informations retrieved from IMDB database

 ## How to test